 The subject of helmets is multi-faceted and spans the decades leading up to and beyond the 1997 accident.
 (4)(7)

 Headquarters Focuses on Helmet Improvements

-The Coast Guard has gone to great lengths to design or select the best equipment for its crews.
-Compared with even two decades ago, today’s boat crews have an incredible assortment of gear.
-However, some equipment programs have experienced growing pains.
-Since the beginning of the twenty-first century, helmets have been one of these problematic areas.
+The Coast Guard has gone to great lengths to design or select the best equipment for its crews and compared with even two decades ago, today’s boat crews have an incredible assortment of gear.
+This evolutionary trajectory has taken time, however.
+The progressive implementation and changes seen in the service’s boat crew helmets provides an example of how this evolution has proceeded.
 (2)(3)(4)(7)(10)

 Motorcycle helmets were the first to be adopted by the Coast Guard’s motor lifeboat community in the 1960s and 1970s.
 Then, between 1987 and 1988, the National Motor Lifeboat School began evaluating less-cumbersome watersports helmets.
 (1)(7)(10)

 Evaluators sought alternatives because motorcycle helmets were heavy, inhibited communications, and felt claustrophobic when crews ended up in the water.
 (10)(14)

 Additionally, faster, rigid hull inflatable boats (RHIBs) were entering service and exacerbated another issue: neck strain.
 Many users had already experienced head and neck strain from the force of waves, and high-speed RHIBs promised to make this phenomenon worse.
 A Royal National Lifeboat Institution study on high-speed ejections corroborated these concerns.
 After thorough evaluation, testers at the National Motor Lifeboat School selected the Pro-Tec full-cut helmet.
 (10)(14)